sentairanger/Bluedot-Robot/README.md

 ### Running the Robot on Boot

 To make sure the robot can run the robot on boot, I have included the `bluedot_bootup.sh` to ensure that it works.
 The process is the same as my Camera-Robot project.
 First, go to a termnal and change to the directory where you have the repository cloned.
 Type `chmod +x bluedot_bootup.sh` to ensure the script is executable.
 Then type `cd /etc/xdg/lxsession/LXDE-pi` to edit the autostart file.
 Type `sudo nano autostart` to edit the file.
 At the end of the line type `@lxterminal -e /home/pi/Documents/Bluedot-Robot/bluedot_bootup.sh` to execute the code on boot.
 Then go to the Menu > Preferences > Raspberry Pi Configuration > Resolution.
 Set the Resolution to anything other than default.
 Reboot and the code should now run.

+## Update

+With the introduction of picamera2, the code has been updated to use this library.
+The `bluedot_update.py` contains the new module and can be used with `bootup.sh` but must be updated by referencing the new file.